smarter-sh/community/github-management/kubernetes-repositories.md

 Instead, they are granting a license to the project (that's the 'L' in 'CLA').

-For consistency and efficiency in complying with notice requirements, code that is donated to a Kubernetes repo should use [the standard header](https://git.k8s.io/kubernetes/hack/boilerplate/boilerplate.go.txt) referencing "The Kubernetes Authors".
+For consistency and efficiency in complying with notice requirements, code that is donated to a Smarter repo should use [the standard header](https://git.k8s.io/kubernetes/hack/boilerplate/boilerplate.go.txt) referencing "The Smarter Authors".
 That doesn't mean you are transferring your copyright.
-Instead, it's a general reference to the fact that the copyrights remain owned by the authors of Kubernetes.
+Instead, it's a general reference to the fact that the copyrights remain owned by the authors of Smarter.

 Note that you should _never_ modify or remove a third party's copyright notice if you are not authorized by them to do so.